Artemiyqq/django-url-shortener/README.md

-# django_url_shortener
-My pet-project is a URL shortener, which is a web application that allows users to enter long URLs and convert them into short, easy-to-remember URLs.
+My project is a URL shortener, which is a web application that allows users to enter long URLs and convert them into short, easy-to-remember URLs.
+I built this application using Django, a Python web framework, along with HTML, CSS, and JavaScript to create the user interface.
+Additionally, I utilized a PostgreSQL database to store and retrieve the URLs.